 As our partners are small businesses like ourselves who may not have had the relevant accreditations certifying a safe workplace and fair trade practices, we visit often to ensure that the workers at our partner factories work in a safe environment and receive benefits like guaranteed minimum wage, paid holiday leave, sick pay and overtime pay.
 Most of the workers have been at our partner factories’ for over 5 years.

 Where we make our products are important, and we choose to make our garments at small batch manufacturers around the region.
 Having the garments made close to our headquarters in Singapore is crucial to us, as that reduces our travel distance, lowering our carbon footprint.
 A close locality also allows us to visit our partners regularly to ensure that they maintain and apply the socially acceptable practices that we have outlined in our Supplier Workplace Code of Conduct.
-Learn more about our makers based in Ho Chi Minh City and Chiang Mai.
+Learn more about our makers.

 Monitoring Factories, Mills & Farms